Turkey launches military offensive against Kurds in northern Syria | DW | 09.10.2019

 'Panic' as attack began

 The Turkish assault is centered on the towns Ras al-Ayn and Tal Abyad, while near the region's largest city, Qamishli, plumes of smoke could be seen rising in the sky.
-There were also reports of strikes in Kobane.
+There were also reports of strikes in Kobane and other areas of the region.

+The Syrian Observatory for Human Rights, a war monitoring group, said so far there have been 15 deaths, including eight civilians.

 An SDF spokesperson said on Twitter that Turkish fighter jets were striking targets and "civilian areas" in the region.